 They will also likely present evidence to show the nature and severity of your child’s injuries and how they affect them today and in the future.
-This is a key part of proving the noneconomic damages your child has faced and will face as they grow.
-In addition, your attorney will document a wide range of economic damages and pursue compensation to cover them.
+In addition, your attorney will document your economic damages and pursue compensation to cover them.
 This commonly includes:

 - Medical care expenses and related costs

 - Ongoing care costs

 - Adaptive equipment and other prescribed medical equipment

 - Out-of-pocket expenses related to your child’s injuries or treatment

 - Wrongful death damages, if your baby passed away because of their injuries